-This programme was created by Professor Nick Rich, drawing on the field of Operations Research; Sion Charles, providing the translation into Organisational Development; and Matt Wyatt, applying the concepts into everyday practice.
-All of which combine to provide a rich and participative environment to increase your capacity and capability to deliver sustainable change.
+The Opportunity Costing Programme was created by Professor Nick Rich, drawing on the field of Operations Research; Sion Charles, providing the translation into Organisational Development; and Matt Wyatt, applying the concepts into everyday practice.
+All of which combines to provide an insightful and participative setting, within which to increase your capacity and capability to deliver sustainable change.

-In response to service led demand for a way of demonstrating value for money in the NHS, the team developed a means of designing, evaluating and costing service change ideas.
-In practice, this is a costing benefits workshop that we have developed and deliver for NHS staff, which we follow up with hands on support.
+In response to service led demand for a way of demonstrating value for money, the team developed a means of designing, evaluating and costing service change ideas.
+In practice, this is a costing benefits workshop that was originally developed and delivered for NHS Teams and their partner organisations.

-Our focus is on opportunity costs.
+In a nutshell, everything in the mindmap above is covered, albeit that our primary focus is on opportunity costs.
 These are costs that fall around the margins of work and resource usage where more effective, efficient or less wasteful processes can be developed to streamline services or smooth flow.
 In other words, these may not be hard cash savings but similarly they are not fanciful guestimates.
 They are real opportunities to make better use of resources to achieve more.
-The approach that we present is collaborative:

 Step 1: Setting the Scope – Groundwork & Engagement